-If you are currently being treated with any of the following medications, you should not use vitamin B2 supplements without first talking to your health care provider.
+If you are currently being treated with any of the following medications, you should not use vitamin B2 supplements without talking to your health care provider first.

-Anticholinergic Drugs -- used to treat a variety of conditions, including gastrointestinal spasms, asthma, depression, and motion sickness.
+Anticholinergic medications: Doctors use anticholinergic drugs to treat a variety of conditions, including gastrointestinal spasms, asthma, depression, and motion sickness.
 These drugs may make it hard for the body to absorb riboflavin.

-Tetracycline -- Riboflavin interferes with the absorption and effectiveness of tetracycline, an antibiotic.
-All vitamin B complex supplements act in this way.
-You should take riboflavin at a different time during the day from when you take tetracycline.
+Tetracycline: Riboflavin interferes with the absorption and effectiveness of the antibiotic, tetracycline.
+All vitamin B-complex supplements act in this way.
+You should take riboflavin at a different time during the day than when you take tetracycline.

-Tricyclic Antidepressants -- Tricyclic antidepressants may reduce levels of riboflavin in the body.
-They include:
+Tricyclic antidepressants: Tricyclic antidepressants may reduce levels of riboflavin in the body.
+These include:

 - Imipramine (Tofranil)